daviddalpiaz/appliedstats/transformations.md

 econ = read.csv("data/fuel_econ.csv")
 ```

-In this example, we will be frequently looking a the fitted versus residuals plot, so we *should* write a function to make our life easier, but this is left as an exercise for homework.
+In this example, we will be frequently looking at the fitted versus residuals plot, so we *should* write a function to make our life easier, but this is left as an exercise for homework.

 We will also be adding fitted curves to scatterplots repeatedly, so smartly we will write a function to do so.